Kobe: Nara and Heian periods

 During the Nara and Heian periods, the port was known by the name Ōwada Anchorage (Ōwada-no-tomari) and was one of the ports from which imperial embassies to China were dispatched.

 The city was briefly the capital of Japan in 1180, when Taira no Kiyomori moved his grandson Emperor Antoku to Fukuhara-kyō in present-day Hyōgo-ku.
 The Emperor returned to Kyoto after about five months.

 Shortly thereafter in 1184, the Taira fortress in Hyōgo-ku and the nearby Ikuta Shrine became the sites of the Genpei War battle of Ichi-no-Tani between the Taira and Minamoto clans.
-The Minamoto prevailed, pushing the Taira further.
+The Minamoto prevailed, forcing Taira remnants to flee to Shikoku.

 Kamakura period

 As the port grew during the Kamakura period, it became an important hub for trade with China and other countries.
 In the 13th century, the city came to be known by the name Hyōgo Port (兵庫津, Hyōgo-tsu).
 During this time, Hyōgo Port, along with northern Osaka, composed the province of Settsu (most of today's Kobe belonged to Settsu except Nishi Ward and Tarumi Ward, which belonged to Harima).